hardlystrictlyjerry/hardlystrictlyjerry.github.io/_pages/care-waialua.md

 title: "Care Waialua"
 ---

-# HSJ at Care Wailua
+# HSJ at Care Waialua

-We're so happy you are joining us along with Dark Side of the Beach for our last show of 2024 at Care Wailua!
+We're so happy you are joining us along with Dark Side of the Beach for our last show of 2024 at Care Waialua!

 ## Details